-- Software quality assurance Is a software development process monitoring means, by which it is assured that all the measures are taken as per the standards of organization.
-This monitoring is done to make sure that proper software development methods were followed. - Software quality control This is a system required to maintain the quality of software product.
+- Software quality assurance These are software development process monitoring means, by which it is assured that all the measures are taken as per the standards of organization.
+This monitoring is done to make sure that proper software development methods were followed. - Software quality control This is a system to maintain the quality of software product.
 It may include functional and non-functional aspects of software product, which enhance the goodwill of the organization.
 This system makes sure that the customer is receiving quality product for their requirement and the product certified as 'fit for use'. - Software audit This is a review of procedure used by the organization to develop the software.
 A team of auditors, independent of development team examines the software process, procedure, requirements and other aspects of SDLC.
-The purpose of software audit is to check that software and its development process, both conform to standards, rules and regulations.
+The purpose of software audit is to check that software and its development process, both conform standards, rules and regulations.

 - 1. Explain software testing - 2.
 Compare validation and verification - 3.
 State the importance of software testing - 4.
 Differentiate between manual and automated testing - 5.
-Differentiate between Black-box testing and White-box testing - 6.
-Mention the various level of testing in software development
+Identify the basis of software testing - 6.
+Differentiate between Black-box testing and White-box testing - 7.
+Mention the various level of testing in software development - 8.
+Explain the following terms: software quality assurance, software quality control and system audit